 Ariel was placed into the maintenance fleet, based in the North West at Northwich.
 Unfortunately at some point in the late 1960’s, the boat was cut in half to make two maintenance boats.
 The stern end (Ariel 1) was used primarily on the Trent & Mersey Canal, the fore end (Ariel 2) sank on the River Weaver.

 In 1993, the stern half of Ariel passed into private ownership and in 2002 was rebuilt at Stockton Dry Dock in Warwickshire which included fabricating a new fore end and counter, new bottom and new cabin and engine room.
 In 2005 the current Lister HA2M engine was installed into the boat and the back cabin fitted by Brinklow Boat Services near Rugby.

-Ariel was acquired by the present owner in May 2009, and went back to work under the trading name of Longford Canal Services, providing coal, smokeless fuels, diesel, calor gas and other consumables on the Bridgewater Canal.
+Ariel was acquired by the present owner in May 2009, and went back to work under the trading name of Longford Canal Services, providing coal, smokeless fuels, diesel, calor gas and other consumables, initially from Sale, but as of 2019, from our current base in the historic canal town of Leigh on the Bridgewater Canal

 Unfortunately, the back cabin and parts of the engine room were badly damaged in a fire in May 2018.
 Ariel was therefore removed from service to allow rebuilding to commence and “Bellatrix” took over the role of providing the service Ariel had.

 In July 2018, the opportunity to acquire the original company name of Midlands & Coast Canal Carriers arose.
 With the rebuilding of Ariel taking place, it was a suitable time to rebrand the company.
 This took place during July 2018.

 We’re happy to report that Ariel returned to service in August 2019.